balancy/dialog_bot/README.md

 poetry install
 ```

-4. Rename `.env.example` to `.env` and define your proper values for environmental variables:
+4. Rename `.env.example` to `.env` and define your proper values for environment variables:

 - `TG_DIALOG_BOT_API_TOKEN` - token of your dialog telegram bot
 - `TG_LOGS_BOT_API_TOKEN` - token of your logs telegram bot